 1900 Census, as last

 Hector K. McKay b.
-Nov 1870 in Canada, parents born in Scotland (still think this is right Hector K., though)
+Nov 1870 in Canada, parents born in Scotland (but otherwise could be our Hector K., though some sources reckon ours died young)

 Mary (wife) b.
 Oct 1875 in Minnes.